rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 #### Get Addresses from Group

-This action is used to get an addresses from an address group.
+This action is used to get addresses from an address group.

 ##### Input